hpccsystems-solutions-lab/xml2ecl/README.md

 system, meaning that you supply a schema to the function that reads data for processing.
 An "ECL record definition" in this context means that schema:  xml2ecl generates the schema as text that can be pasted into an IDE and used within an ECL program.

-<a name="getting_the_binary"></a>
-# Getting The Binary

-Head over the [releases](https://github.com/dancamper/xml2ecl/releases) section of the Github repo and choose the version that matches your operating system.
-Decompress the file and put the result somewhere on your PATH for easy reference.

 <a name="building_from_source"></a>
 # Building From Source